jcvignoli/lumiere-movies/src/README.txt

 = How to integrate Lumière with Polylang plugin?  =

 If Polylang is installed, new features for taxonomy are added, such as a dropdown form for selecting the languages in taxonomy pages (such as /yourblog/lumiere-director/stanley-kubrick/).
 Once you select which to data to turn into taxonomy, you must activate the very same taxonomy in Polylang Settings -> Custom post types and Taxonomies -> Custom taxonomies as your activiated Lumière taxonomies.

+= Is it compatible with Classic Editor plugin?  =

+If for any reason your are using Classic editor to get back the pre-5.8 WordPress editor interface, you will find every Lumière user-friendly editing tools to add your movies to your posts.

+= Is it compatible with Classic Widgets plugin?  =

+If for any reason your are using Classic Widgets to get back the pre-5.8 WordPress widget interface, you will be able to add Lumière widget anyway.

 = Is it AMP compliant?  =